-Having gardened for 5-plus decades (yikes!), there’s one thing I know for sure – life can be hard, with life changing situations that seem to come out of nowhere.
+Having gardened for 5-plus decades, there’s one thing I know for sure – life can be hard, with life changing events that seem to come out of nowhere.

-What began as a garden design company over twenty years ago has since evolved into a life filled with anything and everything to do with gardening!
+What began as a garden design company 24-years ago has since evolved into a life filled with anything and everything to do with gardening!

-Whether I’m designing gardens, writing about them, or speaking to garden clubs throughout the country, my joy in cultivating beauty is what keeps me going.
+Whether I’m designing gardens, writing about them, or speaking to garden clubs throughout the country, my love of cultivating sustainable beauty is what keeps me going.
 I hope to share my joy with you!

 Rebecca Sweet is a garden designer with her company Harmony in the Garden, located in Northern California.
 As a life-long gardener, Rebecca’s approach, artistic eye, and creative flair allow her to translate ideas into design.
 The result are unique and engaging spaces that delight the senses year-round.

 Her gardens have been featured in many national publications, including Sunset, Fine Gardening, and Woman’s Day, as well as featured on the critically acclaimed PBS series Growing a Greener World.

 In addition to designing gardens, she is the author of the national best-selling book Refresh Your Garden Design with Color, Texture and Form and Garden Up!
 Smart Vertical Gardening for Small and Large Spaces.

 Rebecca also shares her secrets to successful garden design in her past monthly columns in Horticulture magazine, as well as contributing articles to many popular garden publications, including Sunset, Fine Gardening, Woman’s Day, Horticulture, etc.